Attendance

 More details are available in the Parent & Student Handbook

 In addition to your student's success, attendance is also directly connected to Westlake Academy's financial base.
 The Average Daily Attendance (ADA) is the number of students that are present during school days and represents the TEA’s revenue stream to the Academy.
-This school year, we have renamed the attendance codes to 'Funded or Unfunded' instead of the previous 'Excused or Unexcused’ so there is a clear distinction as to why absences are coded differently.
+Attendance codes are named 'Funded or Unfunded' instead of ‘'Excused or Unexcused’ so there is a clear distinction as to why absences are coded differently.
 We understand that there are valid reasons why students may incur unfunded absences and we are not encouraging parents to send ill students to school as contagious students should be in their family’s care.
-Please review the attendance policy for what the TEA considers funded absences and the required documentation.

 Per TEA State code, there is a 90% attendance rule requirement for students.
 6th grade - 12th grade students can still meet the 90% if they only miss up to 4 absences per-period, per-semester.
 If a student misses a period the 5th time – they now owe the state a make-up hour in order to bring their attendance back up to 90%.
-Student attendance is always available under their profile in the PowerSchool Parent Portal.
+Student attendance status is always available under their profile in the PowerSchool Parent Portal.
+Please note that if a student exceeds 10 unexcused absences during the school year (5 per semester), they will be administratively withdrawn from Westlake Academy.
+Additionally, if the student’s total absences, excused or unexcused, exceed the 10% attendance threshold, they may not receive credit for their coursework and risk retention for the following school year.
+Student attendance status is always available under their profile in the PowerSchool Parent Portal.

 The TEA treats student absences with a doctor's note in 2 ways: